autonomouslogic/eve-ref/docs/src/datasets/structures.md

 Many of the backfilled structures are no longer available to be queried and therefore do not have accurate timestamps.
 To show that they were once queryable, placeholder timestamps of `1970-01-01T00:00:00Z` were used.

+### Sovereignty structures

+Some of the early v2 scrape files contain sovereignty structures, including the following fields:
+* `is_sovereignty_structure` - true if the _latest_ scrape saw it on the sovereignty ESI endpoint
+* `last_seen_sovereignty_structure` - when the structure was last seen as sovereignty

+These structures were fetched from the `/sovereignty/structures/` endpoint.
+However, these structures are not queryable at all on the structure information endpoint, so they were removed from the scrape.
+A separate scrape of current sovereignty structures is already maintained.

 ### Scripting